Flanisch/Scuffed-GTNH-Dark/README.md

 # Scuffed-GTNH-Dark
-GT New Horizons: Dark theme for 2.2.8
+GT New Horizons: Dark theme for 2.5.1

-./designHelp/Gregtech.lang needs to be moved to the root of the modpack.
-It colors the gui-text appropriately.

 ## Texturing progress
 | Mod                     | Number of textures | Progress |